carlnoval/bp-testng/README.md

 ## Requirements
 - Java LTS 17
 ## What comes with this project
-- Dockerized
+- Basic boiler plat for a TestNG project
+## Does not come with any of the following
-- Allure Reporting
+- Reporting
-## Things to watch out for
+- testng.xml file
-- Web Driver versions
+- dockerization
-- POM (project object model) hell
+- selenium grid